 Next, consider the cost of materials and its time to create the piece.
 You’ll also want to factor in any framing or matting costs.

-Finally, think about your own time and labor – what is your time worth?
+Finally, think about your time and labor – what is your time worth?

-With all of these factors in mind, you should know how much your art is worth.
+With all these factors in mind, you should know how much your art is worth.